htrajan/ht-drawsteel/Bestiary/Wode Elf Tree Gweiadur.md

 - ✦ ≤11: 5 damage; A1 [[Restrained|restrained]] (save ends)
 - ★ 12–16: 9 damage; A2 [[Restrained|restrained]] (save ends)

 Effect: The tree gweiadur can shift 3 after making the attack.

+**3 Malice**
-3 Malice: If this attack restrains the target, an enemy within 1 of the target is also [[Restrained|restrained]] (save ends).
+If this attack restrains the target, an enemy within 1 of the target is also [[Restrained|restrained]] (save ends).

 **You Activated My Trap!
 (3 Malice)**